Frank Brennan (politician): Politics

 Brennan was elected to the House of Representatives at the 1911 Batman by-election.

 Following Labor's election win during 1929, Brennan became Attorney-General in the Scullin Ministry, but was not particularly effective in this role.
 In any event, he lost his seat in the 1931 election as a result of the swing against Labor, which came about because of the Great Depression and the resultant split in the Labor Party.
 Although Brennan had gone into the election holding Batman with a comfortably safe majority of 25.8 percent, he was defeated by United Australia Party challenger Samuel Dennis on an unheard-of swing (the biggest in Australian electoral history until that time) of 26.6 percent.
 He recovered Batman in a rematch against Dennis in the 1934 election and held it until his retirement in 1949.

 Personal life

-Brennan was the father of prominent author Niall Brennan, a biographer of both Archbishop Daniel Mannix and businessman John Wren.
+In 1913, Brennan married Cecilia Mary "Sheila" O'Donnell, the daughter of Irish nationalist and Gaelic scholar Nicholas O'Donnell.
+The couple had two children, with their son Niall completing biographies of Archbishop Daniel Mannix and businessman John Wren.
+Their daughter Mary was born with Down's syndrome and "became the keystone of his life", particularly after his wife's death in 1941.

-Brennan died of hypertensive vascular disease in Melbourne.
+Brennan died in Melbourne on 5 November 1950.
+He was granted a state funeral at St Patrick's Cathedral, Melbourne, and interred at Melbourne General Cemetery.